 Treating a Broken Foot or Ankle

 If we diagnose your child with a broken bone, the next step will be immobilization.
 Depending on the location of the broken bone, and the severity, we may be able to use a walking boot.
+This will help your child get through the day while allowing the broken bone to heal.

 Now, if that broken bone looks unstable (like it might move or shatter) your child won't be able to put weight on it.
 That means he or she will have to stay off that foot.
 Either by using crutches, or a special scooter designed for broken feet.
-(That's my preference, since the scooter has comfy padding.
+(That's often our preference, since the scooter has comfy padding.
 And it's easier to use than crutches, particularly for young kids who might not have the strength or coordination for crutches.
-My apologies in advance if that scooter becomes a new, favorite toy that dings up your walls!
+Our apologies in advance if that scooter becomes a new, favorite toy that dings up your walls!
 Heck, even Britney Spears made that decision.
 So cut your kid some slack if the same happens in your house.)

 Also, if your child has a displaced fracture, he or she may need surgery.
-(With a displaced fractures, the broken bone has moved away from the other half of the bone.
+(With a displaced fracture, the broken bone has moved away from the other half of the bone.
 It needs to be surgically replaced and pinned so it can heal.)

 5 Books for Kids with Broken Feet

 If your kid has a broken bone and is looking for a distraction, these books are great.
-Some can help them understanding what’s going on with the injury.
+Some can help them understand what’s going on with the injury.
 Because these great books are written for kids in the exact same situation!
 If you have any other suggestions, please be sure to share them in the comments section!
 And don't forget to share your reviews, to help out all those other kids stuck recovering.

 By Judith Wolf Mandell